BarkoAgent/BAcodingAgent/README.md

-# Barko Agent - Simple Agent
+# Barko Agent - Coding Agent

 To install this you can either use docker or just install all the dependencies for python and then run the code

 For this agent to work you need to set `ROOT_TEST` variable to the folder path that has the code project you want to work with.
+Check .env file, you can modify them there.
 For example, if your code is in /Users/your_user/Github/your_awesome_code/ then you should export this env variable like this:

 - Linux/MacOS: